Cancer Outcomes and Services Dataset (COSD)

 What is the COSD?

 In January 2013 the COSD replaced the previous National Cancer Dataset as the new national standard for reporting cancer in the NHS in England.
-Please see the Background to the COSD for information on it's inception.
+Please see the Background to the COSD for more information.

-The Information Standards Notice (ISB1521) which covers these changes is available on the ISB website along with a number of additonal documentation, including a revised specification and change request paper.
-The new version of the COSD Dataset (version 1.2) and accompanying User Guide, as well as details of how to request the new XML Schema are available via the Downloads webpage.
+Documentation for the COSD Information Standard (ISB1521) including the specification and previously approved Change Notices is available on the ISB website.
+The latest version of the COSD Dataset and accompanying User Guide, as well as details of how to request the new XML Schema are available via the Downloads webpage.

 New FIGO Staging Classification from 1st January 2014